jjoschageissler-cmyk/portswigger-labs/17-PT-simple-case-inWriting.md

 ### 1. find file path
 Escape the basepath with `../`.
 You may have to add several `../`.
 Then add the file you want to read and send the request.
+If you add more or to few `../` the lab sends you a response with a `file or directory not found` message.
 <img src="screenshots/17-payload.png" width="700">